JosephYan-1/fake-galaga/README.md

 # FAKE GALAGA GAME USING PYGAMES

-To run fake galaga, go to `fake_galaga` folder and run `python fake_galaga.py`
+To run fake galaga, go to `fake_galaga` folder and run `python fake_galaga.py` Or you can download the exe and run that

 # How to Play